sanecz/python-msr-doc/README.md

 This can help but the man is still the source of truth.

-Source used: Intel® 64 and IA-32 Architectures Software Developer’s Manual Volume 4: Model-Specific Registers October 2019.
+Source used: Intel® 64 and IA-32 Architectures Software Developer’s Manual Volume 4: Model-Specific Registers April 2022.

 This has not been tested with other versions and might break and/or display wrong results.